Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 Emits

+1. For each allocation input, \
-1. if a `MagnitudeAllocation` results in a value greater than the current magnitude, `MagnitudeAllocated` is emitted for the given (operator, IStrategy, operatorSet)
+        `MagnitudeAllocated` is emitted for the given (operator, IStrategy, operatorSet)
+2. For each deallocation input, \
-2. if a `MagnitudeAllocation` results in a value less than the current magnitude, `MagnitudeDeallocated` is emitted for the given (operator, IStrategy, operatorSet)
+`MagnitudeDeallocated` is emitted for the given (operator, IStrategy, operatorSet)
-3.

 Reverts if

 1. The `operatorSignature` is invalid or `msg.sender` is not the `operator`
 2. The operator's allocation delay has not been configured
 3. The sum of all magnitude allocations for a IStrategy is greater than the free magnitude that is available to allocate.
+4. if the operator has never set their allocationDelay before

 ### updateFreeMagnitude

 For all pending deallocations that have become completable, their pending free magnitude can be added back to the free magnitude of the (operator, IStrategy) amount.
 This is by default done whenever `modifyAllocations` is called but this a separate interface in case of gas limitations in a tx because there is no bound on the number of pending completable deallocations for a given IStrategy.

-### initializeAllocationDelay
+### setAllocationDelay

-Operators can call this to initialize a one-time configurable allocation delay.
-It is not modifiable afterwards.
+Operators can call this to set their allocationDelay.
+Operators will not be able to call `modifyAllocations` if they have never set their allocation delay before.

 Reverts if

 1. msg.sender is not a operator
-2. msg.sender already has configured a delay
+2. msg.sender already has a pending update to their delay

 ### getSlashableBips